The 16 Healthiest Chip Brands, Ranked From Worst To Best

 7. Late July

-We're also fans of the chia & quinoa tortilla chips.
-We find that these have just a hint of flavor that we look for in tortilla chips — plus they taste amazing with salsa and guacamole.
-It's also nice knowing we can increase our intake of healthy omega 3 fatty acids with the addition of the chia seeds (via Healthline).
+I'm also a fan of the chia & quinoa tortilla chips.
+I find that these have just a hint of flavor that I look for in tortilla chips — plus they taste amazing with salsa and guacamole.
+It's also nice knowing we can increase our intake of healthy omega 3 fatty acids with the addition of the chia seeds.
 In fact, Late July produces several multigrain chips that include chia seeds from your basic blue corn to sweet potato and the cheesy citrus Mild Green Mojo.
 Considering the variety of chips and tasty flavors, this is a brand that delivers.

 6. PopCorners

-There is a reason PopCorners earned a coveted spot on the JetBlue snack roster.
-Because these aren't fried (they happen to be yellow corn chips that have been popped, via high pressure), PopCorners contain less sodium and about half the fat content of typical potato chips, according to Maple Holistics.
-Beyond including non-GMO ingredients, most flavors are gluten free.
+Because these aren't fried (they happen to be yellow corn chips that have been popped, via high pressure), PopCorners contain less sodium and about half the fat content of typical potato chips.
+Beyond including non-GMO ingredients, most flavors are actually gluten free, which is amazing for those with Celiac's.

 PopCorners may not offer a lot of variety, but the limited flavors tend to be great.
-Our suggestion for first timers: Opt for a variety pack, which includes a range of options such as white cheddar, sweet chili, spicy queso.
+My suggestion for the first timers: Opt for a variety pack, which includes a range of options such as white cheddar, sweet chili, spicy queso.
 These chips are the essentially perfect cross between tortillas and popcorn.
 Beyond the delicious taste, also have an ideal texture somewhere in the sweet spot of pillowy soft and crispy crunchy.
-While we enjoy the more adventurous flavors like sweet and salty kettle corn, keep in mind that the basic sea salt only contains three ingredients, which we definitely appreciate.
+While I enjoy the more adventurous flavors like sweet and salty kettle corn, keep in mind that the basic sea salt only contains three ingredients, which I definitely appreciate.

 5. Beanitos